Machine Learning with Physics Knowledge for Prediction: A Survey: Data-Driven Priors from Experiments

 \citet{Iwata2023} consider PDEs with polynomial governing equations.
 A single PINN is trained, which takes the query point and the coefficients of the PDE as input.
 Furthermore, Dirichlet boundary conditions are represented by a set of boundary points and their evaluations.
-The PINN is optimized with respect to the PINN-error, using self-generated data from randomly-sampled PDEs.
-However, to keep the number of coefficients small, the experiments are limited to two-dimensional PDEs with order 2 and use polynomials of degree 2.
+The PINN is optimized with respect to the PINN-error, using self-generated data from randomly sampled PDEs.
+However, to keep the number of coefficients small, the experiments are limited to two-dimensional PDEs of order 2 and use polynomials of degree 2.

 The aforementioned methods can be used to obtain initial model parameters that can serve as a starting point for fine-tuning.
 This fine-tuning is crucial for methods that learn a single initialization for all tasks, such as the MAML-based approaches.
-However, we also discussed methods that learn hyper-networks to predict initialization based on a given task specification.
+However, we also discussed methods that learn hyper-networks to predict initialization based on a given task specification\rebuttal{ \citep{BelbutePeres2021, Cho2023, Kirchmeyer22}}.
 By using these methods without fine-tuning, we can construct zero-shot methods, that is, we can avoid training a new model when given a new PDE.
 In the next section, we consider neural processes, which are data-driven models that are particularly suitable for such fast adaptations.